chrisxfire/chrisxfire.github.io/content/notes/dotnet/types/generics/generic-interfaces.md

 ## For Collection Functionality
 - `ICollection<T>` — the basic interface for generic collection types; methods for adding, removing, copying, and enumerating elements; inherits from `IEnumerable<T>` and `IEnumerable`.
 - `IList<T>` — extends `ICollection<T>` with methods for indexed retrieval
-- `IDcitionary<TKey, TValue>` — extends `ICollection<T>` with methods for keyed retrieval
+- `IDictionary<TKey, TValue>` — extends `ICollection<T>` with methods for keyed retrieval
-- `IEnumerable<T>` — provides a generic enumerator structure; inherits `IEnumerator`, so any consumer of the nongeneric interface can also consume this generic one
+- `IEnumerable<T>` — provides a generic enumerator structure; inherits `IEnumerator`, so any consumer of the non-generic interface can also consume this generic one